MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-overview-v15.md

 [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2019 Wave 2 marks the release where C/AL has been deprecated and replaced entirely by AL. From an application perspective, this means that [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2019 Wave 2 is completely extension-based.
 This change will influence how you perform the upgrade compared to earlier releases.

-## Upgrading an Unmodified Application
+## Upgrading an Unmodified v14.0 Application

-Use this scenario if you have a Business Central application that has not been modified.
-The application might include Microsoft (1st party) extensions and custom extensions (3rd party).
-With this upgrade, you will replace the C/AL base application with the new Business Central V15.0 base app extension.
-The result will be a fully upgraded application and platform on V15.0.
+Use this scenario if you have a Business Central application that does not include any code customization, other than Microsoft (1st party) extensions and custom extensions (3rd party).
+With this upgrade, you will replace the C/AL base application with the new Business Central v15.0 base appplication extension and the system application.
+The result will be a fully upgraded application and platform on v15.0.

 <!-- For this scenario, I am upgrading a BC 14.0 unmodified base application.
 Because the application was unmodified, I upgraded to the BC 15 base app.-->

  ![Upgrade on unmodified Business Central application](../developer/media/bc15-upgrade-unmodified-app.png "Upgrade on unmodified Business Central application")

 For more information, see [Upgrading an Unmodified Application](upgrade-unmodified-application.md).
 <!--
 ### Prerequisite